 Uçhisar is a town connected to the central district of Nevşehir, and it’s only a few kilometers away from Göreme.

 Uçhisar Castle is the highest fairy chimney, and you’ll be able to see everything in Göreme Valley and its fairy chimneys from inside the castle.
 You can come here to watch the sun rise or set, which is highly recommended.
 In terms of watching the sunset, this is in our top three spots in all of Cappadocia.
 However, you won’t be able to use your museum card to get in.
-It’s 3 TL for students and 6 TL for a normal ticket.
 Click here for the location.
-Number 16 on the map.
+Number 13 on the map.

 5. PLACES TO SEE IN ÜRGÜP